 The recently released 2020 edition of the Randstad Employer Brand Research reveals that there’s a significant gap between the benefits that Canadian employees want from their employers and the benefits they actually receive.
 We asked Canadians spanning across generations what non-monetary benefits are most important to them when they’re choosing an employer.
 Some benefits were universally desirable such as healthcare and flexibility.
 Others such as childcare and sports and leisure activities were more attractive to specific generations.

 In our current era, with the COVID-19 healthcare crisis looming over workplaces, investing in your employees and solidifying your employer brand is critical to build a long-term path forward.
 Focusing on how you can offer meaningful benefits strengthens your relationship with your team and cements employee loyalty.
 Too often employers scale back benefits in times like these to cut costs.
 This approach can do lasting harm to your employer brand and damage your reputation.
 In times of crisis, turning your focus to non-monetary benefits that are inexpensive but highly desirable to your employees is an excellent way to show your support for employees without skyrocketing costs.

-want to learn more about how your organization can develop an attractive employer brand and the benefits that draw skilled candidates to work for you?
+want to learn more about how your organization can develop an attractive employer brand and the benefits that draw skilled candidates to work for you?download the report

 healthcare and insurance